Servebolt/servebolt-optimizer/README.md

 #### 3.2
 * Improved automated cache purging - The automatic cache purge has been improved, primarily in 3 areas.
 Whenever a post/term gets deleted then the cache gets purged.
 Whenever an attachment gets updated (resized, cropped etc.) we purge cache for URLs, including all image sizes if the attachment is an image.
 Whenever a post gets excluded from the HTML Cache (formerly Full Page Cache) then we also purge cache.
-* Custom cache TTL per post type - One can now control the cache TTL (time-to-live) per post type.
-This allows for more fine-grained cache control.
+* Custom cache TTL per post type - One can now admin the cache TTL (time-to-live) per post type.
+This allows for more fine-grained cache admin.
-* More fine-grained access control to cache purge feature - Previously only administrators could purge cache.
+* More fine-grained access admin to cache purge feature - Previously only administrators could purge cache.
 This is now changed using more fine-grained capability checks - administrators and editors can now purge cache, while authors can purge cache for their own posts.
 Contributors and subscribers cannot purge cache.
 * Better Jetpack compatibility - Previously the Jetpack Site Accelerator was in conflict with Servebolt’s Accelerated Domains.
 This is now fixed with Site Accelerator being disabled whenever Accelerated Domains or Accelerated Domains Image Resize-feature is active.
 * Menu cache performance feature - We’ve added a new performance enhancing feature - WordPress menu cache.
 This usually decreases TTFB with several milliseconds, even for menus with few items.
 The feature also includes automatic cache purge whenever a menu gets updated.
 * Translation loader performance feature - We’ve added a new performance enhancing feature - improved WordPress translations file loader.
 Whenever WordPress loads the translations from MO-files this causes a lot disk I/O. This feature will cache the MO-file using transients which in return decreases the loading time.